aksnzhy/xlearn_doc/cli_api/index.rst

     -0.170811
     -1.28986

-These lines of data are the prediction score calculated for examples in the test set.
+These lines of data is the prediction score calculated for each example in the test set.
 The negative data represents the negative example and positive data represents the positive example.
-In xLearn, you can convert the score to (0-1) by using ``--sigmoid`` option, or you can convert your result to binary result (0 and 1) by using ``--sign`` option ::
+In xLearn, you can convert the score to (0-1) by using ``--sigmoid`` option, and also you can convert your result to binary result (0 and 1) by using ``--sign`` option ::

     ./xlearn_predict ./small_test.txt ./small_train.txt.model --sigmoid